returnString/metagame/README.md

 These changes are written as normal Javascript functions that are applied atomically to instances.
 They support restrictions on who can apply them, failure cases (eg 'not enough money' for a shop purchase state change) and can be used to model anything from secure player inventories to world state.

+Collections can also advertise general information; a user collection might want to advertise the list of available items to purchase, along with their prices.

 ## Planned features
 See the [issue tracker](https://github.com/returnString/metagame/labels/feature).